 You are responsible for your waste – if you don’t act responsibly you are the one who could be prosecuted.
 Don’t be caught out by a rogue traders.
 Protect yourself, protect our environment.

-If you need information on how to get rid of your waste take a look at Household Waste and Recycling Centres (the tip) for information on the waste you can take there.
+If you need information on how to get rid of your waste take a look at Household Waste and Recycling Centres (the tip) for information on the waste you can take there, including garden waste.
+Alternatively, you can sign up for garden waste collection.